-Our operations in the United States will be subject to extensive regulations imposed and enforced by various federal, state, and local governing authorities.
+Our operations in the United States are subject to extensive regulations imposed and enforced by various federal, state, and local governing authorities.
 These regulations are complex and include building codes, land zoning and other entitlement restrictions, health and safety regulations, labor practices, marketing and sales practices, environmental regulations, and various other laws, rules, and regulations.
-Collectively, these regulations have a significant impact on the site selection and development of our properties, our design and construction techniques, our relationships with customers, employees, and suppliers, subcontractors, and many other aspects of our business.
+Collectively, these regulations have a significant impact on the site selection and development of our properties, our design and construction techniques, our relationships with customers, employees, suppliers, subcontractors and many other aspects of our business.